California Zephyr: Amtrak era

 Between the spring of 1971 and the summer of 1972, passengers traveling between Chicago and Oakland would have to travel on two different trains: the Denver Zephyr, which operated daily between Chicago and Denver, and the City of San Francisco, which operated three times a week, between Denver and the San Francisco Bay Area.
 Eventually, however, after several false starts, Amtrak consolidated the two trains into one, dubbed the San Francisco Zephyr, homage to both the California Zephyr and the San Francisco Chief, between Chicago and Oakland.
 The Rio Grande continued to operate the Rio Grande Zephyr between Denver and Ogden.

-In 1983, the D&RGW elected to join Amtrak, citing increasing losses in passenger operations.
+The San Francisco Zephyr and the Rio Grande Zephyr were scheduled as to facilitate a connection between them in Ogden, but not Denver.

+In July 1980, the San Francisco Zephyr was outfitted with new bi-level Superliner I passenger cars built by Pullman-Standard – one of the last Amtrak's western long-distance trains to receive them – (already running with such cars were the Southwest Limited, Desert Wind and Empire Builder), and began exchanging through cars at Ogden with the Seattle–Chicago Pioneer and the Los Angeles–Chicago Desert Wind.
+Between Ogden and Chicago, the Zephyr, Desert Wind, and Pioneer operated as a combined train.

+In 1983, Rio Grande elected to join Amtrak, citing increasing losses in passenger operations.
+The company made the last run of its Rio Grande Zephyr on April 24 and delivered most of the rolling stock with which that service was provided, although Amtrak was already replacing with new Superliners to its Heritage Fleet and thus the ex-D&RGW cars did not make it to service on the new California Zephyr.
 Amtrak re-routed the San Francisco Zephyr over the D&RGW's Moffat Subdivision between Denver and Salt Lake City, its original preference from 1971.
 The change was scheduled for April 25, but a mudslide at Thistle, Utah, closed the line and delayed the change until July 16.
 With the change of route, Amtrak renamed the train as the California Zephyr.
 The modern California Zephyr uses mostly the same route as the original east of Winnemucca, Nevada.
-The train uses the route of the former City of San Francisco, along the Overland Route (First transcontinental railroad), between Elko, Nevada, and Sacramento.
+The train uses the route of the former City of San Francisco, along the Overland Route (First transcontinental railroad), west of Wells, Nevada.
 Across central Nevada, the two rail lines have been combined to use directional running.
 As such, the exact spot the train switches lines depends on the direction of travel.